COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Texas/README_TX.md

 Create a folder for TX.
 Inside that folder, create the following subfolders:

-1.  "original_files" - download all original data files from the drive
+1.  "original_files" - download all original data files from the drive.
+Do not include the "TX varlist" folder from the drive.
 2.  "output_files"
 3.  "temp_files"
 4. "NCES_files" with these additional subfolders: